Word Order: Sentence Structure

 Etymology of el: Korean (을 “eul”)

 The indirect object is always marked with the preposition cel (to, for).
+Indirect object phrases, like direct object phrases marked with el, may be moved freely without the need to indicate movement using commas.

 Mi gibe kitabu cel nini.